Flagship: Colleges and universities in the United States

 Nevertheless, the term "flagship university" is still used in official contexts by various state university system boards of governors, state legislatures, and scholars.
 Additionally, state universities often self-designate themselves as flagships.
 Higher education agencies, research journals, and other organizations also use the term, though their lists of flagship universities can differ greatly.
 One list of 50 flagship universities (one per state) is employed by the Higher Education Coordinating Board, the College Board, the Princeton Review and many other state and federal educational and governmental authorities for a variety of purposes including tuition and rate comparisons, research studies and public policy analyses.

 Despite its ubiquity, this list of 50 flagships is not the only state-by-state examination of flagships.
 In a 2010 article, Standard & Poor's created its own list of flagship universities, noting that each state had typically one or two institutions with flagship characteristics.
 The Education Sector, an education policy organization, used a different list of 51 flagship universities in an August 2011 study of college debt.
 Several states had multiple universities categorized as flagships due to "less of a clear distinction between a single flagship and other public universities" in those states.
 Additionally, several states were not included in the study due to insufficient comparative data.
 There are many instances in which more than one school in a state has claimed to be, or has been described as, a "flagship".

 In February 2012, Idaho's State Board of Education made a controversial decision to strike the word "flagship" from the University of Idaho's mission statement.
 The Board's President Richard Westerberg explained that this revision was made as part of the board's many changes made to multiple Idaho universities' mission statements in an effort to ensure all statements were consistent and collegial in nature rather than comparative or competitive.

 Retailing

-Flagship stores are core stores for brand name retailers, larger than their standard outlets and stocking greater inventory, often found in prominent shopping districts such as Fifth Avenue in New York, Oxford Street in London, İstiklal Avenue in İstanbul or Tokyo's Ginza.
+Flagship stores are core stores for brand name retailers, larger than their standard outlets and stocking greater inventory, often found in prominent shopping districts such as Fifth Avenue in New York, Oxford Street in London, or Ginza district in Tokyo.